wq/wq/docs/rest/router.md

 order: 2
 ---

-REST controller (router)
+ModelRouter (wq.db.rest)
 ========================

 [wq.db.rest.routers]

-The `router` object (an instance of [ModelRouter]) is the controller at the core of [wq.db.rest].
-The router serves as the server-side counterpart to [wq/app.js] in [wq.app].
+[ModelRouter] is the controller at the core of [wq.db.rest], and serves as the server-side counterpart to [wq/app.js] in [wq.app].
 The router generates a [URL structure] with REST endpoints for all models registered with it, and produces a [wq configuration object] for consumption by wq/app.js' client-side router.

 ## Usage

 `ModelRouter` is a subclass of [Django REST Framework]'s [DefaultRouter], but its API is more closely modeled after Django's [admin site].
-The similarity with the latter can be seen in the following examples.
+For example, a default instance of `ModelRouter` is created as `wq.db.rest.router` for convenience.
+The similarity with the admin site can be seen in the following examples.

 ```python
 # mysite/urls.py